 I’ve taken many psychology courses, including abnormal and developmental psychology classes while getting a Bachelor of Science, but I’m not a doctor or a licensed mental health professional.
 I’m just someone who has extensively researched Narcissistic Personality Disorder (NPD) for my own personal emotional healing after divorce.

-NPD is a medical condition defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-A person with NPD needs to see a healthcare professional to get this specific diagnosis.
+Narcissistic Personality Disorder is a medical condition defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+A person with Narcissistic Personality Disorder needs to see a healthcare professional to get this specific diagnosis.
 But many personality-disordered people don’t seek treatment or want a diagnosis because they don’t consider themselves to have a problem–it’s everyone else who has a problem.

 Narcissistic is often used as a blanket title for someone who has many or all of these traits, but we need to be careful when trying to diagnose someone without medical oversight.
 Even without a proper diagnosis, narcissistic traits are still very toxic in any relationship.

-Here are 10 things you can expect when in a relationship with a narcissist.
+Here is the definition of Narcissistic Personality Disorder and10 behaviors and traits you can expect when in a relationship with a narcissist.

 Photo Credit: Unsplash/Michael Afonso